UK price (as reviewed): MSRP £54.99 (inc. VAT)

 US price (as reviewed): MSRP $59.99 (exc. tax)

-The Ironclaw RGB, meanwhile, is not wireless, instead sporting a braided 1.8m USB cable, which sadly is not detachable.
+The Ironclaw RGB, meanwhile, is not mouse pad; it is a mouse!
+A wired mouse, to be more precise, sporting as it does a braided 1.8m USB cable, which sadly is not detachable.
 As is standard for gaming mice, the USB polling rate is 1,000Hz – I wouldn't expect anything less.

 As I’m used to seeing M65 variants from Corsair, the larger size of the Ironclaw RGB immediately struck me.
 Indeed, Corsair says it has been specifically designed for users with longer hands and/or those who prefer using a palm grip.
 I fall distinctly into that latter category for the most part, so I wasn’t surprised to find myself quickly enjoying the ergonomics on offer here.
 The contours feel very natural, and the contrast of soft-touch on top and textured rubber on the sides is another bonus in terms of balancing grip and comfort.
 There isn’t proper ring and pinky support, but I had no issues keeping them gripped to the right side and not dragging along my mat.